George Mavrikos: Biography

 In 1994 he took part in the 13th World Trade Union Congress in Damascus Syria, which was a crucial Congress for the course of the WFTU and for the international militant trade union movement in total.
-In 2000 in the 14th World Trade Union Congress in New Delhi India, he was elected Vice-President of the WFTU and Secretary of the WFTU Regional European Office.
-In the 15th Congress of the WFTU in Havana, Cuba, he was elected General Secretary.
-From 2007 until 2013 he was elected Member of the Hellenic Parliament with the Communist Party of Greece.
+In 2000 in the 14th World Trade Union Congress in New Delhi India, he was elected vice-president of the WFTU and secretary of the WFTU Regional European Office (2000-2005).
+In the 15th Congress of the WFTU in Havana, Cuba, he was elected general secretary.

-In the 16th Congress of WFTU in Athens Greece, George Mavrikos was re-elected General Secretary of WFTU and in the 17th World Trade Union Congress in Durban South Africa, he was reelected General Secretary of WFTU.
+In the 16th Congress of WFTU in Athens Greece, George Mavrikos was re-elected general secretary of the WFTU and in the 17th World Trade Union Congress in Durban South Africa, he was reelected general secretary of the WFTU (total 2005-2022).

+The delegates of the 18th World Trade Union Congress, held in May 2022, in Rome, as a sign of honor for his contribution, declared him Honorary President of the WFTU.

+In the years 2006-2022, he was accredited permanent representative of the WFTU to the UN, in New York and to the ILO, in Geneva, where he addressed the annual Plenary Session sixteen times.

+He was co-organizer of the World Trade Union Forum in Beijing during the period 2006-2011.

+He has visited, as a leader of the WFTU, 87 countries from all continents.
+He has been a keynote speaker at 120 international forums and international initiatives.

+He has received very important state awards in Cuba, Vietnam, South Africa, Venezuela, Syria, Palestine, Sudan and has received numerous awards from major trade unions and social organizations around the world.

+He has met dozens of important prime ministers and state presidents.

+He speaks Greek, English and Russian.